 The Best Questions to Ask On a Performance Review

-Performance reviews can vary drastically in their effectiveness, which helps explain why 58% of companies believe such reviews are not a good use of time.
-But employee reviews do not have to be a waste of time.
-By asking the right questions, you can do a lot to ensure that your performance review accomplishes what you want it to – encouraging communication between management and employees, aligning employees with company goals, praising employee growth and identifying problem areas.
+Performance reviews can vary drastically in their effectiveness, which helps explain why 58% of companies believe they aren’t a good use of time.
+But employee reviews don’t have to be a waste of time.
+By asking the right performance review questions, you encourage manager and employee communication, align employees with company goals, praise employee growth, and identify problem areas.

 Asking the Right Questions – What do You Want to Know?

 As you draft your review questions, it is important to consider what you want to get out of the review.
 What do you want or need, to know?
 The needs of you, your department and your company may not be the same as the needs of another.
 The more clearly you understand what you want to know from your reviews, the easier it will be to choose the right questions.